 About the Instructor

-Ableton Certified Trainer Jake Perrine will walk you through this complex topic piece by piece and answer your specific questions along the way.
+Ableton Certified Trainer Jake Perrine will walk you through this complex topic piece by piece.
 Jake was an Instructor in Audio Production for over a decade at the Art Institute of Seattle; is a seasoned mixing and mastering engineer with over 200 album credits to his name; is a composer of electronic music; Performer and DJ; and author of two popular books on Ableton Live 8: Producing Music with Ableton Live and Sound Design, Mixing, and Mastering with Ableton Live published by Hal Leonard.